 NoSQL comparison is a large list of popular, BigTable-based, special purpose, and other datastores with attributes and the best use cases for each one.

 Relational databases such as MySQL and PostgreSQL have added features in more recent versions that mimic some of the capabilities of NoSQL data stores.
-For example, check out this blog post on using MySQL as a key-value pair store and this post on storing JSON data in PostgreSQL.
+For example, check out this blog post on storing JSON data in PostgreSQL.

 Understand why NoSQL data stores are better for some use cases than relational databases.
 In general these benefits are only seen at large scale so they may not be applicable to your web application.